mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-SearchIndex is the CRD to configure part of the Atlas Search Index
+SearchIndex is the CRD to configure part of the Atlas Search Index.

 <table>
     <thead>